RefCell

 This means that

-would have to implement theCopy
+RefStatewould have to implement theCopytrait too -

 Also, similar to

-is not thread safe -
+Cell,RefCellis not thread safe -

 In practice, if we are implementing

-traits on these new types to keep our state updated.
+RefCellourselves, we would return custom types, sayRefandRefMutfor theborrowandborrow_mutmethods.
+Now, we can have our own impls for theDrop,DerefandDerefMuttraits on these new types to keep our state updated.
 This allows us to gurantee safety for our implementation

 Do check the video referenced above for the implementations and more explanation.